n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 The `pres` feature replaces pre-base-consonant glyphs with special presentations forms.
-This can include consonant conjuncts, half-form consonants, and stylistic variants of left-side dependent vowels (matras).
+In Myanmar, this can include stylistic variants of left-side dependent vowels (matras) or of "Medial Ra".

 ![Application of the pres feature](/images/myanmar/myanmar-pres.png)